 Blood and lymph vessels serving the arm travel through the armpit.
 There are more than 20 lymph nodes (small lumps of tissue that are part of the body’s lymphatic system, which helps fight infection) in the armpit.
 These lymph nodes normally cannot be felt through the skin.
 The armpits have a high concentration of hair follicles and sweat glands.

-To schedule an appointment and find out more about hyperthermia cancer treatments for armpit cancer, please contact us.
+To schedule an appointment and find out more about hyperthermia cancer treatments for axilla cancer, please contact us.